-- Start by teaching your child that she should not drink out of random glasses.
+Start by teaching your child that she should not drink out of random glasses.
 What looks like apple juice or orange juice at a party where adults are present could contain alcohol.
-You can also be very clear about whom she can trust to give her medications.
-Explain that even though some medication may taste like candy, medicine is only acceptable from Mom, Dad, Grandma, Grandpa or other approved guardians.
+You can also be very clear about who she can trust to give her medications.
+Explain that even though some medication may taste like candy, medicine is only acceptable from mom, dad, grandma, grandpa, or other approved guardians.
 Talking to kids about drugs or alcohol should focus on prevention at this stage, and not on fear-mongering.
+They may not fully understand the drugs and alcohol portrayed on t.v.

 Kindergarten through Third Grade